What is an Uncontested Divorce in Connecticut?

 What is an Uncontested Hearing?

-What we do have here in Connecticut is an “uncontested divorce hearing.”
-When two spouses and their lawyers work out all the important issues in their divorce and reach a full settlement agreement, the court holds a hearing.
-There, the judge reviews the agreement and you answer a series of questions to ensure (1) that you understand the terms and consequences and (2) that you have not been forced to enter into the agreement.
-If all is in order, the judge finalizes the divorce that day.
+What we do have here in Connecticut is an uncontested divorce hearing.
+When two spouses and their lawyers work out all the important issues in their divorce and reach a full settlement agreement, the court may hold a hearing.
+If so, at that hearing the judge will review the agreement and the spouses will answer a series of questions to ensure (1) that they understand the terms and consequences and (2) that they have not been forced to enter into the agreement.
+If all is in order, the judge finalizes the divorce at the uncontested hearing.

 Who Qualifies for an Uncontested Divorce Hearing?